 - The greater the number of shots, the longer it takes to save them after shooting is complete. - When using a continuous shutter mode, keep the camera still until shooting is finished. - Zoom is disabled during continuous shutter operations. - When shooting with this function, the snapshot image quality automatically changes to "Normal". - When shooting with this function, exposure and focus for the first image are applied for successive images as well. - When shooting with this function, the flash setting automatically becomes (Flash Off). - The following image sizes cannot be selected while shooting with this function: 3:2, 16:9.
 Entering the High Speed CS mode while any one of these image sizes is selected will cause the image size setting to change to "16M" automatically. - The following functions cannot be used when shooting with this function.
-Handsfree, Triple Self-timer, Multi SR Zoom - The Self-timer cannot be used in the Prerecord CS mode. - If you assign "CS" to the "Front Shutter" setting (page 99), you can change the CS mode by pressing the front shutter button.
+Motion Shutter, Triple Self-timer, Multi SR Zoom - During CS recording some setting items are dimmed on the display and cannot be selected. - The Self-timer cannot be used in the Prerecord CS mode. - If you assign "CS" to the "Front Shutter" setting (page 98), you can change the CS mode by pressing the front shutter button.